CSCfi/csc-user-guide/docs/data/datasets/sourcing-datasets.md

 <a name="header3"></a>
 ## Discover research data

-When utilising and re-using data collected or produced by others the origin, content, location, license, restrictions of use, and other necessary information are needed.
+When utilizing and re-using data collected or produced by others the origin, content, location, license, restrictions of use, and other necessary information are needed.
 Search services include descriptive information (metadata) on research datasets.
 The better the description of the dataset is, the easier it is to find and use it.
 Existing research datasets may be available for reuse.

 [See CSC's services for discovering datasets](https://research.csc.fi/service-catalog#open)